giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 ## Create Azure role definition and Service Principal

 In order to perform necessary actions to deploy and maintain tenant clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
-Below we details the steps necessary to set it up.
+Below we detail the steps necessary to set it up.

 #### 1. Prerequisites